kunzjacq/Additive_DFTs/README.md

 # Additive_DFTs
 A C++17 implementation of several additive DFT algorithms over F2, and their application to fast binary polynomial multiplication.

 The implementation targets the x86_64 architecture with SSE2 and PCLMULQDQ instruction sets.
 Test programs showcase the different algorithms and test their correctness.

 Algorithms implemented are: Von zur Gathen - Gehrard algorithm with Cantor bases (also called the Wang-Zhu-Cantor algorithm),  and the Mateer-Gao algorithm.
-Both of them are described in Todd Mateer Master Thesis (https://tigerprints.clemson.edu/all_dissertations/231/).
+Both of them are described in Todd Mateer Master Thesis (available at https://tigerprints.clemson.edu/all_dissertations/231/).
 Reverse algorithms are also implemented.

 Truncated versions of these algorithms are available to perform only a part of the DFT computation.
 Provided an input polynomial degree < v = 2<sup>u</sup>, the v first coefficients of the DFT can be computed efficiently (if the field has size w, the time to compute the truncated DFT is less than v/w the time to compute the full DFT).
 Truncated reverse transforms have the same complexity and build a polynomial of degree < v that takes the provided values.